Goodness-of-fit testing of the distribution of posterior classification probabilities for validating model-based clustering: Introduction

 For most applications, the true model $\model^\star$ is unknown.
 Therefore, the standard procedure seeks to identify the best model $\widehat\model$ from the data, chosen among a finite collection of models $\mathcal{M}=\{\model_1,\model_2,\ldots\}$.
 This problem is inherently complex due to the nature of clustering itself, which does not allow for the selection of $\widehat\model$ based on the accuracy of posterior probability estimates.
 Unlike in supervised or semi-supervised classification, prediction error rates cannot be directly assessed since the realizations of the latent cluster membership variable $\bU$ are unavailable.
-As a result, model selection is often guided by the model’s ability to capture the distribution of the observed variables, even though the fundamental objective remains the estimation of posterior probabilities.
+As a result, model selection is often guided by the model’s ability to capture the distribution of the observed variables, even though the fundamental objective remains the estimation of posterior probabilities of classification.
 In a parametric framework, model selection can be achieved using likelihood ratio tests or information criteria.
 For instance, \citet{Chen} proposes a homogeneity test to determine whether $K=1$ in a Gaussian mixture model using a likelihood ratio test.
 Alternatively, leveraging the control of the log-likelihood ratio obtained by \citet{DacunhaAOAS1999} through locally conic parameterization, \citet{KeribinSan2000} demonstrates the consistency of likelihood-based penalization criteria, including the Bayesian Information Criterion (BIC) \citep{Schwarz:78}.
 Other approaches within the parametric framework include those proposed by \citet{james2001consistent} and \citet{woo2006robust}.
 In a nonparametric framework, model selection efforts have primarily focused on determining the number of components in a mixture model where each component is defined as a product of univariate densities.
 These approaches often rely on estimating the rank of a specific matrix \citep{KasaharaJRSSB2014,BonhommeJRSSB2016} or a specific operator \citep{Kwon2019estimation}.
 Recently, \citet{Chaumaray} extended model selection for this class of mixture models by addressing the challenge of feature selection, which imposes constraints on $\mathcal{F}$.
 In all the methods mentioned above, authors focus on the consistency of $\widehat\model$ under the assumption that the true model belongs to the set of candidate models (\emph{i.e.,} $\model^\star\in\mathcal{M}$).
 Therefore, these methods allow for the selection of the \emph{best} model among the competing ones but do not assess whether this model is equal (or at least close) to the true model.
 Consequently, they provide no information on the relevance of the selected model.
+In particular, they cannot guarantee that the estimated uncertainty in cluster assignments quantified by the posterior probabilities of classification faithfully represents the underlying data structure.
 For instance, in the parametric case, they do not allow for evaluating the validity of the parametric assumptions underlying $\widehat\model$, whereas in the nonparametric case, they do not assess the assumption of independence between variables within components or the assumption of symmetry within components.